 Orthopaedic Surgery located in Plano, TX & Dallas, TX

 Around 80% of American adults will have back pain at some point during their lives.
-If you have back pain that stops you from going to work or participating in previously enjoyed hobbies, make an appointment with the physicians at North Texas Orthopaedic & Spine, with locations in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton and Skillman.
+If you have back pain that stops you from going to work or participating in previously enjoyed hobbies, make an appointment with the physicians at North Texas Orthopaedic & Spine, with locations in Plano, Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton.
 The compassionate and experienced doctors offer expert diagnosis and treatment to relieve your back pain and resolve the condition causing it.
 Call or schedule a consultation online today.